 The quickest way to answer whether life insurance is a worthwhile investment is by asking yourself whether your death would financially impact the people in your life.
 If the answer is yes, consider including life insurance in your financial plan.

 People who could benefit from having life insurance include:

-- Parents with young children or adult dependents - Life insurance can ensure that children who require lifelong care will have their needs met even after their parents die.
-The policy’s death benefit can also be used to fund a special needs trust managed by a fiduciary for the adult child’s benefit.
+- Parents with young children or special needs dependents - Life insurance can ensure that children, especially those who require lifelong care, will have their needs met even after their parents die.
+The policy’s death benefit can also be used to fund a special needs trust managed by a fiduciary for the child’s benefit.